cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 The `"raster"` data type should be used to load raster/coverage geospatial data.
 The data loader does three things when uploading raster data:
-1. It uses the GDAL [`gdal_translate`](https://gdal.org/programs/gdal_translate.html) tool to read in data from a wide variety of file formats and output it to [Cloud Optimized GeoTIFF](https://gdal.org/drivers/raster/cog.html#raster-cog) files stored in the stack.
+1. It uses the GDAL [`gdal_translate`](https://gdal.org/programs/gdal_translate.html#gdal-translate) tool to read in data from a wide variety of file formats and output it to [Cloud Optimized GeoTIFF (COG)](https://gdal.org/drivers/raster/cog.html#raster-cog) files stored in the stack.
   This is an extension of the GeoTIFF format and both are very efficient to read.
-  The full list of file formats that `gdal_translate` supports is given [here](https://gdal.org/drivers/raster/index.html) although some of these might not be available depending on the exact GDAL Docker image being used, see [here](https://github.com/OSGeo/gdal/tree/master/docker) for details.
+  The full list of file formats that `gdal_translate` supports is given [here](https://gdal.org/drivers/raster/index.html#raster-drivers) although some of these might not be available depending on the exact GDAL Docker image being used, see [here](https://github.com/OSGeo/gdal/tree/master/docker) for details.
 2. It uses the PostGIS [`raster2pgsql`](https://postgis.net/docs/using_raster_dataman.html#RT_Raster_Loader) tool to register the GeoTIFF files in the PostGIS database.
    The `raster2pgsql` tool also automatically divides the data into tiles in the database to make geospatial searching more efficient.
 3. It uses the GeoServer REST API to create a new coverage layer in GeoServer that can be used to visualise the newly uploaded data.